By: Tom Ingram – Coastal Windows & Exteriors

 - Unclutter Your Yard.

-When someone has lived in a home for a long time they tend to overlook the many things, both big and small, that add clutter to the yard.
+Over time, homeowners often overlook many things—both big and small—that contribute to clutter in their yard.
 Imagine you could look at your front yard for the first time.
 What would you see?
 Garden hoses?
 Toys?
 Tools?
 Branches?
 Lawn gnomes or pink flamingos?
-If so, remove or put away these items, and buy a garden hose box to keep the hose out of sight.
+Therefore, remove or store these items and purchase a garden hose box to keep your hose neatly out of sight.
 Clutter will make a home that is very respectable look like a disaster.
-Besides, if they see clutter on the outside, what do you think the impression of the insides of the home will be?
+Moreover, if visitors notice clutter outside, imagine the impression they’ll have of the inside of your home.
 It’s all about that first impression!

 - Add plantings on the street side of your fence.

 Remember, curb appeal starts at the curb.
-Instead of just planting inside the border of your fence or stone wall, plant flowers, perennials and spring bulbs just outside it as well.
-The extra layers of plants with their colors and thickness will make your front yard appear larger and as if you spent thousands of dollars on landscaping.
-If you don’t have a fence, planting perennials in the strip between the curb and sidewalk can have a similar effect.
+Instead of planting only inside your fence or wall, also plant flowers, perennials, and bulbs just outside the border.
+Moreover, adding layered plants with varied colors and textures makes your front yard look larger and more professionally landscaped.
+Alternatively, if you lack a fence, planting perennials between the curb and sidewalk creates a similar attractive effect.

 - Check that house numbers are easily visible.

 Being that I have been in sales for quite some time now, this is the most stressful and annoying thing that most homeowners do not consider on their home.
 I am sure the pizza delivery guy doesn’t appreciate it either!
-Go across the street from your home to get a better idea of how easy it is to find your house number.
+For example, step across the street to see how easily your house number can be seen from a distance.
 Large house numbers in a clear font are the easiest to read from a distance.
 Place them where they are not blocked by trees or porch railings, and position the numbers horizontally rather than vertically if possible — they’re easier to read that way.
 Ideally, you want to place house numbers beneath a porch lamp or landscape light, where they will be well lit in the evening.

 - Carve out space for front-yard living.